cube-js/cube/docs/content/Configuration/Connecting-to-the-Database.md

 CUBEJS_DB_SSL_KEY=/ssl/key.pem
 ```

-You can also provide the contents of a PEM file as a multi-line environment
+You can also set the above environment variables to the contents of the PEM
-variable:
+files; for example:

 ```dotenv
 CUBEJS_DB_SSL_CA="-----BEGIN CERTIFICATE-----